cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 This is grasping for straws; It's not even really a complaint about Javascript at all, and it's impossible to confirm or falsify.

 Somewhere out there, someone is writing *"bad C"*, *"bad Java"*, and so on.
 A language can't force you to write code that's highly-performant and/or well-organized.

+## #5: "JavaScript is highly dependent on global variables."

+It's not.
+No examples were given to support this claim, because it's not true.
+Even before modules existed, you could use closures to avoid polluting the global scope with variables.
+It's standard professional practice to write highly-modular Javscript with either ES6 or CommonJS modules.

+## #6: ""